Freida Pinto: Early life and background

-Pinto was born on 18 October 1984 in Mumbai, Maharashtra to Konkani Mangalorean Catholic parents from Mangalore, Karnataka.
+Pinto was born on 18 October 1984 in Bombay, Maharashtra to Konkani Mangalorean Catholic parents from Mangalore, Karnataka.
 (Note: Pinto on her Portuguese surname to Interview: "I come from Mangalore, which is in the southern part of India, where you have a big Catholic population.
 Some of them were forced into conversions by the British and Portuguese.
 So I may not necessarily have that kind of lineage.
 I could pretty much be a Hindu from India.")
 Her mother, Sylvia Pinto, was the principal of St. John's Universal School in Goregaon, West Mumbai, and her father, Frederick Pinto, was a senior branch manager for the Bank of Baroda in Bandra, West Mumbai.

 Pinto had a middle class upbringing in the suburb of Malad, North Mumbai.
 She first wanted to be an actress when she was five years old, often dressing up and imitating television actors during her childhood.
 She later recalled being inspired by Sushmita Sen's victory in the 1994 Miss Universe competition, explaining that "the country was really proud of her, and I was like, one day, I want to do the same".
 Pinto attended the Carmel of St. Joseph School in Malad, North Mumbai and then studied at St. Xavier's College, Mumbai in Fort, South Mumbai.
 Her major was in English literature, with minors in psychology and economics.
 At college, she participated in amateur theatre, but declined acting and modeling assignments until her graduation in 2005.